6 vitamins you don’t need when you take Heights Smart Supplement

 Heavy metal toxins

 Not only does this mean you’re wasting your money on ingredients that don’t do you any good, but some of these fillers may actually have harmful health effects.
-For example, hydrogenated oils are a source of trans fats, which may increase your risks of cancer and cardiovascular disease.
+For example, hydrogenated oils are a source of trans fats, which may increase your risks of cardiovascular illness.

 3. Interactions with other supplements